Ogichka/Project-1-ELK-Stack-Deployment-/README.md

 - _A load balancer defends an organization against distributed denial-of-service (DDoS) attacks.
 A Jump box is the only machine with the access to outside network.
 The Jump box acts as an audit for traffic and a single point where we can manage user accounts._

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - _Filebeat monitors and collects data about the file system.
-It monitors the log files or locations that we specify, collects log events, and then forwards them to either Elaticsearch or Logstash_
+It monitors the log files or locations that we specify, collects log events, and then forwards them to either Elaticsearch or Logstash._
-- _Metricbeat takes the metrics and statistics that it collects and ships them to the output that we specify, such as Elasticsearch or Logstash_
+- _Metricbeat takes the metrics and statistics that it collects and ships them to the output that we specify, such as Elasticsearch or Logstash._

 The configuration details of each machine may be found below.